I reached out to see how people would celebrate adoption in 2018, and they gave me a wealth of ideas to pass along to you readers.

 “By donating money, you help the kids have a better time with games at their orphanage, which can sometimes be boring (the orphanage, not the games).” – Dom, age 9

 5. Read an adoption article.
-I challenge those not touched by adoption to read an article or a story about adoption.
+I challenge those not touched by adoption to read an article or an adoption story.
 Whether it be a birth mother’s story, an adoptive parents’ story, or an adoptee’s journey . . . it matters not.
 I just think those who are not familiar with adoption, or not immersed in it in some way, can become educated and spread their newfound knowledge.

 7. Consider adopting!
 I know this is not for everyone.
 I also know there are those out there who have had it cross their minds . . . more than once.
 Go for it!
 It has its challenges, but it has its rewards also.